 Due to his ability to rain down unimaginable misery and chaos in the lives of Egyptians, Seth was given one of the highest veneration in the Egyptian pantheon.

-As a matter of fact, some Egyptian pharaohs believed that their power and authority came from the God Seth.
+As a matter of fact, some Egyptian pharaohs believed their might, power and authority came from the God Seth.
 Hence, they prayed to Seth to protect them from Seth himself.
-In times of famine or any other natural calamity, they believed that Seth was in the process of making inroads into the fertile lands of Egypt.
+In times of famine or any other natural calamity, they believed Seth was in the process of making inroads into the fertile lands of Egypt.

 It is also likely that some pharaohs purposely invoked his name to inspire fear among their subjects.
 Being the god of war and destruction, Seth was believed to be a very skilled and intelligent fighter, often coming into direct confrontation and battles with Horus, the falcon headed god.